galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 ## Conclusion

-As you saw, with only one http request we were able to receive all the data we needed to render our movies cards displaying the villain and the heroes associated with each movie.
+As you saw, with only one HTTP request we were able to receive all the data we needed to render our movies cards displaying the villain and the heroes associated with each movie.

 The GraphQL Server was able to handle our request and join all the associated data making the REST API calls on demand.
 We didn't dive deep, but Apollo provides awesome performance tools.
 One of the greatest features is caching.
 I really recommend you to take a deep dive into it.